SAP-samples/partner-reference-application/Tutorials/27-Hana-DB-Scaling.md

 Using the [SAP HANA Capacity Unit Estimator](https://hcsizingestimator.cfapps.eu10.hana.ondemand.com/) and adding assumptions for other input variables like backup size and network volume, you can calculate the required capacity units (CU).
 For the Poetry Slam Manager the default size settings with the minimum values are sufficient.

 This concludes this chapter.
-You can go back to the [Tutorial Overview Page](../README.md).
+You can go back to the [tutorial overview page](../README.md).